rmtew/peasauce/README.md

 * Decompilation: Look into IRs.
 LLVM?
 * Disassembly: Handle more / differentiate between different M680x0 instructions.
 * File loading: Use 'vamos' or Toni Wilen's WinUAE example to run amiga packer detection and unpacking.
+* Persistence: Currently a flat representation of edits is stored, investigate storing a change history which gets applied on load (#0001).

 ### Long Term Tasks